-Based on this annual assessment, SMRCD and/or the County will develop a work plan for maintenance activities proposed to be conducted in that same year.
-In some years, no maintenance may be needed based on site conditions.
-However, if stream conveyance capacity is reduced by more than 30 percent, sediment removal will likely be conducted.
-The annual amount of sediment removed from Butano Creek channel at the bridge will not exceed 1,455 cubic yards per year.
-Annual sediment removal work would be conducted within the same construction timeframes noted in Section 2.5.1, consistent with the County's Noise Ordinnce.
-Sediment disposal and reuse sites will be identified and may include nearby agricultural properties used in the past for other County-led sediment removal activities.
-Sediment disposal sites will need to be approved by appropriate resource agencies prior to use.
-Following completion of annual maintenance activities, the SMRCD, in coordination with the County, will prepare a report documenting work completed that year.
+If stream conveyance capacity is reduced by more than 30 percent, sediment removal would be considered.
+The amount of sediment removed from Butano Creek channel at the bridge is not expected to exceed 1,500 cubic yards in a given year.
+Sediment removal work would be conducted within the same construction timeframes noted in Section 2.5.1, consistent with the County's Noise Ordinance.
+Sediment disposal and reuse sites would be identified and may include nearby agricultural properties used in the past for other sediment removal activities.
+Sediment disposal sites would need to be approved by appropriate resource agencies prior to use.
+Following completion of any maintenance activities, the lead agency undertaking the actions (e.g., County Public Works, SMRCD, or other entity) would prepare a report documenting work completed in that year.

-In addition, State Parks will continue to monitor and observe the effectiveness of the overall project and avoid any unnecessary maintenance of the Project area aside from activities that currently take place at Pescadero State Park Preserve and those led by RCD/County at Pescadero Creek Road bridge.
+In addition, State Parks would continue to monitor and observe the effectiveness of the overall Project and avoid any unnecessary maintenance of the Project area aside from activities that currently take place at Pescadero Natural Preserve and those led by SMRCD/County at Pescadero Creek Road bridge.
 This is consistent with the State Parks and SMRCD's memorandum of understanding (established in October 2017), in which both parties agreed to support ongoing monitoring of the Project area following completion of project construction.